AlestackOverglow/telegram-aggregator/README.md

 4. First launch:
    - Enter Telegram verification code
    - Enter 2FA password (if enabled)
-   - **IMPORTANT:** Send `/start` to Saved Messages to begin aggregation
+   - ⚠️**IMPORTANT:** Send `/start` to Saved Messages to begin aggregation, you only need to use this command every time you restart the bot, the rest of the settings are saved
+   - Set target channel using `/set_target` command
+   - Add at least one source channel `/add_channel <channel>` or all `/add_all_channels`
-   - The bot will not aggregate any messages until you send the `/start` command
+   - The bot will not aggregate any messages until these steps are completed.

 ### Background Running